sandhyaparna/Data-Science/Time Series/Overview.md

 * Seasonality – variations at specific time-frames. eg people might have a tendency to buy cars in a particular month because of pay increment or festivals.

+White noise is stationary - it does not matter when you observe it, it should look much the same at any point in time.
 Ways to Stationarize Non-Stationary models:
 * Detrending
 * Differencing
+* Transformation